cermegno/Project-Vision/README.md

  - Basic provisioning
  - Performance and event collection

-Every API call in these collections has been provided with a sample reply so that developers can more easily see what fields are relevant for their purpose and help fast tracking the coding effort
+Where possible, API calls in these collections have been provided with a sample response so that developers can more easily see what fields are relevant for their purpose and help fast tracking the coding effort, even if they don't have access to a real array

 For more details about the Project Vision and its deliverables visit the following blog posts http://anzpiper.blogspot.com/2019/12/postman-collections-for-dellemc-block.html